OptMap: Geometric Map Distillation via Submodular Maximization

 \section{Optimal Geometric Map Distillation}

 Geometric map distillation is a combinatorial optimization problem which can be formulated as

-where the input set $E$ is a set of sequentially collected LiDAR scans.
-It is assumed that a real-time optimization of \cref{eq:general_formulation} has random access to the set of descriptors instead of the point clouds for each element of $E$ due to computer memory constraints.
+where the input set $E$ represents the set of LiDAR scans collected in a mapping session.
+In this work, we constrain solutions to be sets of scans in order to reduce the dimensionality of \cref{eq:general_formulation}.
 The remainder of this section will define a function for geometric map \textit{informativeness}, i.e., $f(S)$ in \cref{eq:general_formulation}, which generates representative and diverse solutions when optimized. ``Representative'' and ``diverse'' are terms borrowed from \cite{lin2011class}, where representative solutions in the context of geometric map distillation are those that capture the most unique geometric information, and diverse solutions are those that capture as many different environments from the input set as possible.
-Additionally, in order to produce distilled maps quickly for real-time autonomy operations, the function should be efficient to evaluate and submodular such that provably near-optimal solutions can be efficiently generated.

-The first step in formulating informativeness is to define mutual information---or the measure of redundant information between combinatorial sets---for sets of point clouds.
-Using the defined mutual information metric, two submodular function classes for map distillation are defined: coverage functions which minimize the mutual information between elements of the solution, and clustering functions which maximize the mutual information between the solution and input sets.
+The first step in formulating informativeness is to define mutual information, or the measure of redundant information between set elements for point clouds.
+Using the defined mutual information metric, two submodular function classes for map distillation are defined: coverage functions, which minimize the mutual information between elements of the solution, and clustering functions, which maximize the mutual information between the solution and input sets.
 We argue that clustering functions are better suited to geometric map distillation and develop a novel submodular clustering function called Continuous Exemplar-Based Clustering.
-In addition to selecting both representative and diverse solutions, this function can be optimized using a reduced input set which omits sequentially redundant scans with minimal solution quality impact.
-Optimizing over the reduced input set requires less computation time as the complexity of evaluating any clustering function primarily scales with input set size.
+This function treats a mapping session as a continuous trajectory in order to correct unwanted bias towards repeated scans and save computation time.